-With drip campaigns, you have the ability to deliver relevant information, precisely when your users need to have it.
+With drip campaigns, you can deliver relevant information precisely when your users need it.

-The information delivered through drip email sequences is activated by how a user is engaging with your brand and web assets, and where they reside in the sales cycle.
+The information delivered through drip email sequences is activated by how a user engages with your brand and web assets and where they reside in the sales cycle.

 Infographic: Drip campaign basics

-Want a closer look at drip marketing?
+Want a closer look at drip marketing automation?
 Pardot has put together the infographic below to present the basics of what you can do with automated email campaigns.
 Click on the drip campaign infographic to zoom in.

 How is email marketing different from drip campaigns?

-Drip marketing is an umbrella that covers a number of different marketing techniques.
+Drip marketing is an umbrella that covers several different marketing techniques.
 But the end goal remains the same: keep users immersed in your product.

-Let’s look at a few use cases where creating an automated drip campaign may help you deliver better information to targeted viewers, and convert them into paying customers.
-You might want to try some of these examples with your subscribers, or perhaps these use cases will spark your imagination for other approaches to marketing your products using drip campaigns.
+Let's look at a few use cases where creating an automated drip campaign may help you deliver better information to targeted viewers and convert them into paying customers.
+You might want to try some of these drip marketing examples with your subscribers, or perhaps these use cases will spark your imagination for other approaches to marketing your products using drip campaigns.

-You could use a welcome email sequence to automatically send a new list subscriber some of your most popular blog posts.
-Or, if you get a new free trial signup for your SaaS product, you could try a drip showcasing an example of how other customers are making use of your product features.
+You could use a welcome email sequence to automatically send a new list of subscribers some of your most popular blog posts.
+Or, if you get a new free trial signup for your SaaS product, you could try a drip showcasing an example of how other customers use your product features.

-Pageviews and free trial users are good, but ultimately you need your users to purchase something from your business.
-That’s where an onboarding drip campaign would come in handy: combined with welcome campaigns and newsletter, onboarding emails provide targeted messages to the customer which are small wins for your business.
+Pageviews and free trial users are good, but ultimately, you need your users to purchase something from your business.
+That's where an onboarding drip campaign would come in handy: combined with welcome campaigns and newsletters, onboarding emails provide targeted messages to the customer, which are small wins for your business.

-If your subscriptions don’t auto-renew, create your drip campaign with a clear CTA, asking users to commit with your service for another term or year.
+If your subscriptions don't auto-renew, create your drip campaign with a clear CTA, asking users to commit to your service for another term or year.

-The math is quite simple: the more often someone interacts with your website, the more likely they are to turn into a paying customer.
+The math is quite simple: the more often someone interacts with your website, the more likely they are to become a paying customer.

-Engagement email sequences are a kind of drip campaign that encourages the recipient to come back to your site and browse, triggered either by some on-page activity or a complete inactivity.
+Engagement email sequences are a drip campaign that encourages the recipient to return to your site and browse, triggered either by some on-page activity or complete inactivity.

-Social networks are a fantastic example of how you can use activity-based triggers for drip campaigns.
-If somebody on Twitter mentions you in their tweet, Twitter can send out an alert-style email, motivating you to visit Twitter, see the tweet and respond.
+Social networks are a fantastic example of using activity-based triggers for drip campaigns.
+If somebody on Twitter mentions you in their tweet, Twitter can send an alert-style email, motivating you to visit Twitter, see the tweet, and respond.

 Who runs drip email campaigns?

-Promote a new freebie (ebook, checklist or free course), automatically share your new blog posts, engage your audience in pre-launch campaigns.
+Promote a new freebie (ebook, checklist, or free course), automatically share your recent blog posts, and engage your audience in pre-launch campaigns.

-Grow your list by dripping free email courses to new signups, segment your subscribers into interest groups and send highly personalized emails to increase course sales.
-Build a referral program so that every student can refer their friends and earn a gift.
+Grow your list by dripping free email courses to new signups, segmenting your subscribers into interest groups, and send highly personalized emails to increase course sales.
+Build a referral program, so every student can refer their friends and earn a gift.

 Warm up your leads and nurture them until they leave their free trial and become paying customers.
 Create an onboarding sequence to showcase your product features to new users.
 Reduce churn by timely managing subscription renewals.

-Stay ahead of the competition and follow-up on your prospects effectively.
+Stay ahead of the competition and follow up on your prospects effectively.
 Drip campaigns can do the work for you, as well as take care of most recurring tasks.
-Sky’s the limit, really.
+The sky's the limit.
 Drip campaigns can nurture your real estate leads.

-Any solopreneur or freelancer can deploy drip marketing to their benefit.
-Take insurance brokers for example.
-They need to constantly be in touch with different segments of their audience, i.e. cold leads, warm leads, customers, health plan customers or home insurance customers and so on.
+Any solopreneur or freelancer can deploy drip marketing campaigns and automation to their benefit.
+Take insurance brokers, for example.
+They need to constantly be in touch with different segments of their audience, i.e., cold leads, warm leads, customers, health plan customers home insurance customers, and so on.